Table of Contents

 Who should be involved?

-Is it just one person?
-If yes, using the new task form in the app and selecting the appropriate service team will route your task to the correct person.
+- If your communication with us involves just one person, using the new task form in the app and selecting the appropriate area of service from the dropdown will route your task to the correct person.

 Communicating with ArtsPool: what’s the best day-to-day method?

 It depends!
-Generally, communicating with ArtsPool falls into three different methods.
+Generally, day-to-day communications with ArtsPool falls into four primary categories:

 The ArtsPool app

 As an ArtsPool member, you’ll generally communicate with us through the ArtsPool management portal, a.k.a, the ArtsPool app.
-This tool operates as the main way for you to interact with ArtsPool, as it allows you to submit and approve bills, provide receipts and other documentation, request grant budgets and grant budget reports, ask questions, and communicate with both ArtsPool staff and each other.
+This tool should be your primary tool for interacting with ArtsPool, as it allows you to submit and approve bills, provide receipts and other documentation, request grant budgets and grant budget reports, ask questions, and communicate with both ArtsPool staff and each other.

-The fastest way to request work from ArtsPool is to use the forms in the ArtsPool app, though you can also submit requests to the app via email by using a special email address specific to your company (aka your magic ArtsPool app address).
+The fastest way to request work from ArtsPool is to use the forms in the ArtsPool app, though you can also submit requests to the app via email by using a special email address specific to your company (aka your ArtsPool "application address").
+Tasks that are submitted via forms are automatically routed to the correct person while tasks submitted via email are initially assigned to your Financial Operations Lead.
 More on this can be found in the article Requesting work from ArtsPool.

-That being said, for scheduling meetings or simple inquiries that don’t need to be referenced at a future date, feel free to email your ArtsPool team.
+That being said, for scheduling meetings, simple inquiries that don’t need to be referenced at a future date, communications with outside partners on which you need ArtsPool support, and matters that are not specific service requests, feel free to email your ArtsPool team.

 Less frequent communication methods